isabella232/journeys.en/help/using/usecase/uc2event.md

  <!--li>Select the **Mobile - Streaming Ingestion APIs** event type.
 Events are sent from the customers' mobile phone through the Mobile SDK.![](../assets/journeyuc2_3.png" placement="break" width="800" id="image_is5_2sn_z2b"/></li-->

 1. We then select the schema and define the payload expected for this event.
 We select the fields needed from the XDM normalized model.
-We need the Experience Cloud ID to identify the person in the Unified Profile database: _endUserIDs > _experience > mcid > id_.
+We need the Experience Cloud ID to identify the person in the Unified Profile database: "endUserIDs > _experience > mcid > id".

-    We also need the registration token to send push messages: __experience > campaign > message > profile > pushNotificationTokens > token_
+    We also need the registration token to send push messages: "_experience > campaign > message > profile > pushNotificationTokens > token"

     An ID is automatically generated for this event.
-This ID is stored in the **eventID** field (__experience > campaign > orchestration > eventID_).
+This ID is stored in the **eventID** field ("_experience > campaign > orchestration > eventID").
 The system pushing the event should not generate an ID, it should use the one available in the payload preview.
 In our use case, this ID is used to identify the beacon location.
 Each time a person walks near the lobby beacon, an event will be sent containing this specific event ID.
 The same principle applies to the restaurant beacon events.
 This allows the system to know which beacon triggered the event sending.

     ![](../assets/journeyuc2_2.png)